 Excel Logical Functions

 This page lists the built-in Excel logical functions.
-These functions include the boolean operators and conditional tests, which will be an essential part of many working spreadsheets.
+These functions include the boolean operators and conditional tests.

 The functions have been grouped into categories, to help you to find the function you need.
 Each function name links to a full description of the function, with examples of use.

 Note that some of the Logical functions were first introduced in Excel 2007 or Excel 2013 and so are not available in earlier versions of Excel.